impactMarket/mobile-app/README.md

 ## Usage

 Install [expo](https://expo.io/) on your smartphone, start the app with `yarn start` and scan the QR.

+If you have an android, you can try our demo [here](https://expo.io/@impactmarket/).

 ## Step by step...